TitleCapture

 What is TitleCapture's revenue?

-TitleCapture generates $5.6M in revenue.
+TitleCapture generates an estimated $5.6M in annual revenue.

 Who founded TitleCapture?